 Shah Jeera has unique properties that can help promote digestion.
 It is a wonder spice which must be roasted in a pan for a few seconds and then added at the end of the recipe preparation.
 It can be added to onions and tomatoes to add a unique aroma to the preparation.
 It can be added to typical shahi curries and masala recipes.

-It can be used in baked products—dough, dinner rolls, and muffins—or baking naan in the oven.
+It can be used in baked product dough, dinner rolls, and muffins, or for baking naan in the oven.
 It is commonly used in rice dishes such as biriyani and bread.
 It is an aromatic fruit and a spice that contains a significant amount of magnesium, which relaxes the mind and body.

-Due to its versatility can be found in many Indian masala mixes, such as Biriyani masala, Chole masala, Malvani masala, Goda masala, and others.
+Due to its versatility, it can be found in many Indian masala mixes, such as Biriyani masala, Chole masala, Malvani masala, Goda masala, and others.

-Due to a lack of availability, some chefs use Caraway seeds in place of Shahi Jeera.
+Due to limited availability, some chefs use Caraway seeds in place of shahi jeera.
 Caraway seeds have been part of European and Asian cuisine for centuries.
 Caraway is an excellent source of Vitamin A, Calcium, phosphorus, potassium, Niacin, and Folate.
-It contains many lutein and zeaxanthin, carotenoids that can reduce free radicals.
+It contains high levels of lutein and zeaxanthin, carotenoids that help reduce free radicals.

 Caraway is used to prepare savoury foods and can be added to a recipe to cure indigestion or bloating.